norma13115/aisd-wde-5-building-with-css-grid/README.md

    } /* Cyan */
    ```

+   **Explanation:**

+   - These CSS classes (`.box1`, `.box2`, etc.) apply distinct background colors to each of the boxes within the grid.
+The colors are chosen to make each box stand out, enhancing the visual appeal and making it easy to distinguish between different grid items.

 7. **Testing Your Layout:**
    - Resize the browser window to see how the grid adapts to different screen sizes.
    - Copy and paste the HTML boxes a few more times to see the grid expand and wrap into the next line.
 Resize the window to see the grid automatically resize.

+   **Explanation:**

+   - This step is crucial for testing the responsiveness of your grid layout.
+By resizing the browser window and adding more boxes, you can observe how the grid behaves across different screen sizes, ensuring that the layout remains consistent and functional on any device.

 ## AI Assistance